AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 A professional diagnosis can bring many positive things into an autistic person’s life.
 It can open the door to official supports.
 It can bring a sense of validation and confirmation.
 A professional diagnosis can connect autistic people to other autistics.
 It can lead to self-awareness, understanding, self-acceptance, and many more great things.

-But not every autistic person wants/needs a professional diagnosis for those things.
+But not every autistic person wants or needs a professional diagnosis for those things.
 Some autistics are quite happy just being self-diagnosed.
-People can know that they are autistic, find understanding, awareness, acceptance, support, and community among other autistic people without another (usually non-autistic) person giving their “seal of approval” first.
+People can know that they are autistic, find understanding, awareness, acceptance, support, and community among other autistic people without a, usually non-autistic, stranger giving their “seal of approval” first.

 Some autistic people don’t see any medical side to autism at all and completely de-pathologize it.
 They instead compare it to being LGBTQA+.
 I strongly disagree with this and do see autism as a condition (not a disease or disorder), but if this is a personal reason for a self-diagnosed autistic person to forego professional diagnosis, that is their right.